opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 No, it does not.
 The element manager continues to be the entity where policies will be defined and the OSC will ensure the coordination of these policies are performed in an automated manner.

 **7)	What is the relationship with OpenStack projects like Networking SFC and Tacker?**
 **Networking-SFC**: OSC is planning to integrate with Networking SFC APIs to perform service insertion natively for Openstack where there is no SDN controller.
-The relationship is similar functionality to SDN controller plugins for traffic steering and service function chaining.
+The relationship has similar functionality to SDN controller plugins for traffic steering and service function chaining.

 **Tacker**: OSC currently does not integrate with Tacker at this time but if VNF management for some of the security services (like Firewall or IPS VNF) will migrate to Tacker, OSC will simply use Tacker for that functionality versus directly interacting with native Openstack APIs (using Nova, Glance, Neutron etc.).
 We envision that we would have both models available, depending on the type of VNF and adoption of Tacker.

 **8)	What is the relationship of OSC with ETSI MANO and NFVO?**
 OSC’s role in ETSI MANO (Management and Network Orchestration) is that of NFV Security Orchestrator (refer [SEC013](http://www.etsi.org/deliver/etsi_gs/NFV-SEC/001_099/013/03.01.01_60/gs_NFV-SEC013v030101p.pdf) published normative specification developed by SEC working group within ETSI NFV).
 The core functionalities defined for NFV Security Orchestrator are as follows with details in the SEC0013 specification.
 Interfaces with other security systems:
-•	Orchestrates system wide security policies within the NFVI (NFV Infrastructure)
+* Orchestrates system wide security policies within the NFVI (NFV Infrastructure)
-•	Acts as a trusted 3rd party that resides independently
+* Acts as a trusted 3rd party that resides independently
-•	Manages NFV SSAs (NFV Security Services Agent) to keep them in a consistent state according to the specified policy
+* Manages NFV SSAs (NFV Security Services Agent) to keep them in a consistent state according to the specified policy
-•	Security functions that can be orchestrated and deployed at system start-up or dynamically:
+* Security functions that can be orchestrated and deployed at system start-up or dynamically:
 * Facilitates secure bootstrapping of SSAs
 *	Secure pairing up VNFMs and EMs, policy management, integrity assertion
 *	Monitoring of SSAs for failure and remediation